serviceplanet/shim-review/README.md

 According to the shim signing procedure: https://pjones.fedorapeople.org/shim-signing-procedure.html

-# a brief text explanation of who's asking for it to be signed and why, what's your organization, what's the product
+# Who, what and why

 We (me, Jasper Siepkes and my colleague Wai Kon Tse) represent an organization called Service Planet Rotterdam B.V..
 We are located in Rotterdam, the Netherlands and specialize in consumer electronics after sales services; In short that means we help our customers help their customers.
-This ranges from the repair of PC's (about 1500 a month) and onsite installation (about 600 a month) to helpdesk services and appliances to help support personnel in stores.
+This ranges from the repair of PC's and onsite installation to helpdesk services and appliances to help support personnel in stores.
 The product for which we are applying for shim signing is an appliance codenamed "Cyric" which is designed to help support personnel in stores.
 Cyric consists of a server and a client.
 The Cyric client is a Linux distribution which users can